CLV UK Holdings Limited – Modern Slavery Statement

 Who are we:

 The CLV group extends globally, with offices and beds in Australia, New Zealand, and the United States.
-The group employs over 1,168 people, with 310 of those being in the UK business.
+The group employs over 978, with 276 of those being in the UK business.

 As a specialist in student accommodation, CLV has established itself as a leading provider of quality facilities and exciting student communities.
 CLV launched in the UK in 2008 and has student villages in 9 locations, comprised of 50 buildings including Bournemouth, Leeds, Newport, Manchester, Liverpool, and multiple London sites.